Location of Adventure

-Round-trip transportation to and from the start and end points of the trip (Chengdu, China), airport transfers if you are staying at a hotel other then the Shangri-La, passport and visa fees, optional activities, items of a personal nature (phone calls, laundry, Internet, etc.), alcoholic beverages (other than those described above), some gratuities, airline baggage fees, required medical evacuation insurance and optional travel insurance.
+Travel to and from the start and end point of your trip, some alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, laundry and internet, etc.), airline baggage fees, required medical evacuation insurance, optional travel protection insurance.

 Important Information About This Trip

 China is typically known more for its history and culture than its nature.
 But we focus on natural treasures most visitors miss, including an in-depth experience with the pandas of Sichuan province and a remote, rarely visited wildlife reserve where wild giant pandas, as well as a host of other rare animals and birds, live and breed.
 Expedition Leader Brad Josephs, who helped create our itinerary, made this comment about it: “This itinerary trades time spent in polluted air, traffic, crowds and airports for beautiful, pristine mountain country.
 But we don’t always have 5-star restaurants or services, and English-speaking locals and hotel staff do not exist in many areas.
 Parts of the trip are more rustic, but the nature rewards are so worth it!”